bsl546/energym/docs/sources/apg.rst

 Electrical systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Regarding the electrical part, SEILAB system includes a PV array, a community battery and an electric vehicle (EV).
+Regarding the electrical part, Apartments system includes a PV array, a community battery and an electric vehicle (EV).
 The active surface area of the PV panels is 58m2 with an inclination of 40° and south oriented.
 Rated electrical power output of the PV generator is 10750W.
 In the grid scenario, community battery and electric vehicle charging are used to reduce the amount of electricity exchanged from the grid.
 The community battery capacity is 10kWh and it is composed by a single string of 5 modules in series.
 The maximum power for charging is 4000W and for discharging is 4000W.